 This class is for drivers who are aged 40 years or older, as of the last day of the current season.

 NOTE: You can only make your entry for ONE of the 1:8 scale racing classes per ENS event.
-So, if you sign up for the 1:8 Masters class, you can NOT sign up for the normal 1:8 scale class – and vice versa.
+So, if you sign up for the 1:8 Masters class, you can NOT sign up for the normal 1:8 scale class or the 1:8 Sport class, or in any other combination.
 This rule is existing to keep the track time between the 1:8 scale racers at the same level!

 Normally, four rounds of Qualification are run.
 ENS uses the points system to calculate overall qualifying positions.
 If two rounds are completed, the best one score counts.
 If three or four rounds are completed, the best two scores count.
 If five or six rounds are completed, the best three scores count.
 All Qualification runs are 4 minutes, using the ‘flying start’ system.
 There is 4 minutes warm before each heat.

 Finals are run using the ‘ladder system’.
 The top ten qualifiers are directly entered into the A-Final, the next 8 drivers in the B Final, the next 8 drivers in the C Final and so on down.
 The top two finishing drivers in each final are bumping up and race in the next final too.
-This means there are normally 12 cars in the A-Finals and 10 cars in all lower finals.
+This means there are normally 12 cars in the A-Finals and 10 cars in all lower finals (as long as the track and driver stand allows these numbers).
 The first final in each class may be driven with up to 12 cars, depending on the total entry number.

-Normally, the A Finals are 45 minutes long for 1:10 and 1:8 classes, and 30 minutes for 1:8 Masters class.
+Normally, the A Finals are 45 minutes long for 1:10 and 1:8 classes, and 30 minutes for 1:8 Masters and 1:8 Sport classes.
 All other finals are 20 minutes.
 Depending on entry numbers or weather, the length of the finals may be adjusted.

 In case of wet weather during the finals, all lower finals (up to and including B Finals) will continue as scheduled.
 When announced that it is wet conditions, any tyres (foam or rubber) may be used.
 Tyre additives, or any tyre with any type of additive on, may not be used.
 Situations for the A Finals will be announced before the start of each race.